-Overloading, incorrectly installing, or improperly loading shelves can cause shelf failure and negatively affect appliance operation, resulting in appliance damage, product damage or personal in product damage, or personal injury.
+Overloading, incorrectly installing, or improperly loading shelves can cause shelf failure and negatively affect appliance operation, resulting in appliance damage, product damage, or personal injury.

 DO NOT use pliers or any crimping tools when installing shelf clips.
 Altering shelf clips in any way can lead to shelving instability.